 CFO Jeffrey Agosta (since 2010)

-What do you think about Devon, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its five-star rating, Devon may not be your top choice.

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Fool owns shares of Devon.
-Motley Fool newsletter services have recommended buying shares of Chesapeake.
+The Motley Fool owns shares of Devon.
+Motley Fool newsletter services have recommended buying shares of Devon and Chesapeake.
 Try any of our Foolish newsletter services free for 30 days.

 3 Beaten-Down Oil Stocks to Buy With Oil at a 3-Year High

 These three top-tier oil producers have underperformed even though crude recently hit its highest level in years.

 Oil Prices: No Happy New Year in 2018?

 The International Energy Agency expects producers to oversupply the market in early 2018, which could weigh on crude prices.